-Subject reference materials, learner guide, training record book, training plan and assessment activities are provided by the trainer and they are also available via internet through the ASA portal
+Subject reference materials, learner guide, training record book, training plan, and assessment activities are provided by the trainer and they are also available via the internet through the ASA portal

 Your progress is measured by the completion of learning activities and assessment within agreed time frames.
 You have 12 months to complete this course (but this may be extended by a further 6 months’ subject to the circumstances described in ASA policies and procedures).

 All candidates for this qualification will be interviewed to establish whether they have the necessary pre-requisites (see Course Overview) and to ensure they have access to a workplace where they can receive supervision relating to developing their skills in Project Management.
-This will include having access to the Industry standards, project management templates, work place documents and processes.
-During the interview all reasonable efforts will be made to ensure the applicant is aware of the LLN requirements associated with this course and to ensure they have the capabilities to complete the course within a reasonable time.
-In addition, the applicant will be provided the opportunity to complete a self -assessment instrument which can be used for an assessment via RPL.
+This will include having access to Industry standards, project management templates, workplace documents, and processes.
+During the interview, all reasonable efforts will be made to ensure the applicant is aware of the LLN requirements associated with this course and to ensure they have the capabilities to complete the course within a reasonable time.
+In addition, the applicant will be provided the opportunity to complete a self-assessment instrument that can be used for an assessment via RPL.

 Method of Payment: Online, Bank Transfer, CC over the Phone, Bank Draft

 Please mention your preferred method of payment in your application form and our staff will confirm your payment and any associated cost for your course.